jvjvjv/brewhaus/README.md

 - In ApiQuery.spec.ts, a variable is used before it is assigned.
 This is on purpose to test a potential undefined parameter.
   - The issue of a potentially undefined parameter can be resolved by a simple refactor, but should the ApiQuery module be transported and used elsewhere, it would still have to be handled.
+- There is no user feedback when "Search near me" has been clicked or when any API request is in progress.
 - Code formatting is not pretty and no steps have been taken to include any formatting rules yet.
 - API distance feature does not limit by distance, and this app does not triangulate locations or calculate that information.
 - API city search does not accept state or providence.